 Have you ever looked into what causes hiccups?
 I know for myself, I am kind of familiar with what might bring them on for me, but I have never really looked into what defines them until now.

-Hiccups are not painful and if anything they can just be a small annoyance.
-Scientifically, they are caused by an involuntary spasm or contraction of the diaphragm and the quick closing of the vocal chords which causes that “hic” sound.
+Hiccups are not painful and,if anything, they can just be a small annoyance.
+Scientifically, they are caused by an involuntary spasm or contraction of the diaphragm with quick closing of the vocal cords, causingthat “hic” sound.

-My son never cried as a result of hiccups during his newborn or infant stage.
-Sometimes his hiccups would last for what I thought was a while (maybe ten minutes) and I remember specifically asking his pediatrician if this was normal because he was my first child and I was not sure.
+My son never cried as a result of hiccups during his newborn or infant stages.
+Sometimes his hiccups would last for what I thought was a while (maybe ten minutes), and I remember specifically asking his pediatrician if this was normal because he was my first child and I was not sure.

-He did assure me that it is normal for newborns and infants to get hiccups because their digestive track is still developing.
+He did assure me that it is normal for newborns and infants to get hiccups because their digestive tract is still developing.